This 2012 Italian rodent study found that a common dietary supplement had rapid and lasting antidepressant effects:

 The researchers studied stressed mice and rats to determine that:

-- An effect of the stress was to epigenetically change the hippocampus part of the limbic system to produce less of an important molecule – type 2 metabotropic glutamate (mGlu2).
+- An effect of the stress was to epigenetically change the hippocampus to produce less of an important molecule – type 2 metabotropic glutamate (mGlu2).

 - A reduction of the mGlu2 molecule decreased the hippocampus’ regulation of the glutamate neurotransmitter.

 - Under-regulation of glutamate, in turn, caused symptoms of depression.

 L-acetylcarnitine reversed the stress-induced underlying causes by acetylating histone proteins that control the transcription of the brain-derived neurotrophic factor (BDNF) and mGlu2 receptors in the hippocampus and prefrontal cortex.

 A commentary on this research, Next generation antidepressants, had a Figure 1 that showed possible mechanisms for the effects of L-acetylcarnitine.
 Epigenetic histone modifications seem to be more easily reversible than epigenetic DNA methylation.

 “Currently, depression is diagnosed only by its symptoms,” Nasca says.
 “But these results put us on track to discover molecular signatures in humans that may have the potential to serve as markers for certain types of depression.”